 Note: The network interface is automatically determined from the IP address and the LAN configuration.
-If you have multiple interfaces bridged (see Bridge Wi-Fi to Ethernet on page 129) all interfaces in the bridge and the bridge itself are reset.

 After the interface comes back up, ALEOS sends another ping to the connected device.
-If there is still no response to this ping, the AirLink gateway reboots.
+If there is still no response to this ping, the AirLink router reboots.
 After a reboot caused by the LAN Interface Watchdog, ALEOS waits an hour before attempting pings to prevent repeated frequent reboots.